 The trailers have a “mid-century modern meets the mountains” decor.
 Each airstream suite has a bedroom with a comfy queen size bed and top quality linens.
 There are side tables with lamps, places to plug in electronics and a flat screen tv too.

 The living room has a sofa that converts into a full sized bed and the kitchen has a microwave, sink and dishes.
 The mini mudroom as you enter is a great place for boots by the door.
-Surprisingly, the gorgeous bathroom is HUGE with a seriously spacious shower.
+Surprisingly, the bathroom is HUGE with a spacious shower.

 Outside, each trailer has a deck and a fire pit with a grill for cooking.
 You can order dinner that is ready to cook or go to the clubhouse.
 They have a chic lounge and food options.
-Food offerings are on the expensive side but you can also drive 10 minutes to the historic town of Mariposa for dinner and window shopping.

-Spend 2 days in Yosemite National Park for hiking, rock climbing, bike riding, waterfalls and photography.
 The campsite is 38 minutes from the Big Oak Flat Entrance and one hour from the Yosemite Valley floor.
 It sounds like a big distance but it was nice to be a little removed from the crowds.
 There are also activities to do along the way.
-Those that are glamping in California can also find Autocamp Russian River.
-East Coasters can head to Autocamp Cape Cod.

 Ventana Glamping in Big Sur, California

-It’s hard to have a favorite glamping in California spot because there are so many amazing choices but Ventana in Big Sur is the ideal luxury camping experience.
 Located in the midst of a huge redwood forest, the safari-style tents are spaced out for maximum privacy.
 It’s the perfect getaway for couples, families or just a fun girls weekend.

 Each tent has a queen sized bed, heated blanket, side tables and lamps with outlets, a sink with filtered instant hot water, a cooler to hold ice or things that need refrigeration, a deck with Adirondack chairs and a fire pit that starts with a push of a button.